Wevie Stonder

 are a British group formed in Brighton in 1993.
-They have released five studio albums on Skam records, Sonig and Cack Records.
+They have released five studio albums on Skam Records, Sonig and Cack Records.
 The band's name is a spoonerism of American R&B and soul musician Stevie Wonder.

 History

-The band formed in 1993, when their first recording session resulted in a failed cover version of Stevie Wonder's “I just called to say I love you” and marked the birth of Wevie Stonder - a name which would go on to spark a fad of spoonerised names and puns in electronic music (such as Com Truise and Joy Orbison).
+The band formed in 1993, when their first recording session resulted in a failed cover version of Stevie Wonder's “I just called to say I love you” and marked the birth of Wevie Stonder, a name which would go on to spark a fad of sponsored names and puns in electronic music (such as Com Truise and Joy Orbison).

-Their first LP "Eat Your Own Ears" (its name later taken by the London-based promotions company) was released in 2000, and led to a series of records for Skam, radio sessions for the BBC, and live performances at electronic music nights and festivals around the UK and Europe - with their debut live show at Sonar festival, Barcelona.
+Their first LP "Eat Your Own Ears" (its name later taken by the London-based promotions company) was released in 2000, and led to a series of records for Skam, radio sessions for the BBC, and live performances at electronic music nights and festivals around the UK and Europe — with their debut live show at Sonar festival, Barcelona.

-After a very long hiatus, Wevie Stonder have a new album - "Sure Beats Living" - slated for a release on July 25th 2025 on Skam.
+After a very long hiatus, Wevie Stonder have a new album, "Sure Beats Living", slated for a release on July 25th 2025 on Skam.